 The Puerto Princesa underground river can only be visited as part of a guided tour.
 It’s a 1.5-hour drive from the township of Puerto Princesa – where you are almost certain to be lodging – to Sabang, where you will board your boat shuttle to begin the tour.

-As soon as you arrive in Sabang, you, or your guide, will need to join an enormous line to purchase your tour tickets (tickets, annoyingly, are not available for pre-sale).
+As soon as you arrive in Sabang, you, or your guide, will need to join an enormous line to purchase your tour tickets (tickets, annoyingly, are not available for pre-sale – I visited in December 2016).
 Lining up for the tickets will take at least 30 minutes, and could take up to two hours.

 When you have your tickets, you’ll need to join another queue – expect it to take another 30 min to one hour – while you wait for your designated boat transfer to arrive.

 The boat transfer